-It’s one of the newest cars on this list and also one of the fastest: the McLaren 720S does 0-62mph in just 2.9 seconds, 0-124mph in 7.8 seconds and its top speed is 212mph.
+It’s a sign of just how brilliant the 720S is that even a few years down the line from launch it’s among the best supercars on sale.
+Still one of the fastest, too: the McLaren 720S does 0-62mph in just 2.9 seconds, 0-124mph in 7.8 seconds and its top speed is 212mph.
 It offers performance that can humble some of the fastest cars from the class above, yet it remains comfortable and useable in everyday motoring – a duality that McLaren brings to all its cars.

 The 720S ticks all the other boxes, too.
 Its dramatic styling incorporates all manner of aerodynamic aids and weight-saving touches, as well all-important wing-like ‘dihedral’ doors.
 The interior is covered in Alcantara and carbon fibre – the accepted combination for the raciest of supercars.
 It all combines to create a real sense of occasion that’s hard to match.

 It’s one of the most exciting cars here, but the McLaren 720S is also one of the most useable.
 As in other McLarens, there are great seats that give you a fantastic driving position, which, when paired with the deliberately low dashboard and large glass area, make for a car that’s surprisingly easy to drive.
 The clever active suspension can be adjusted to offer a very comfortable ride and the car will even do around 22mpg – not bad for a 710bhp twin-turbocharged V8!